Manifesting Spiritual Aspiration by Deepening Practice:

-This retreat for Communities of Color will be of 10 days’ duration, for those who have been undertaking study and practice for at least four years.
+This retreat for Communities of Color will be the first such retreat of 10 days’ duration, for those who have been undertaking study and practice for at least four years.
 Accompanying the instructions for retreat practice will be deep exploration of what constitutes authentic personal expression of the traditional teachings and what bridges the contexts of practice between the Buddha’s time and our present day cultures.
 We will examine the relationship of the personal and the collective in reflection and practice.
 We will also explore how to live in the relative world with transcendent understanding and how to apply transcendent values to living immanently in the relative world.
 We deepen practice to live with integrity, kindness, attention and true service in our vulnerable world.

 PREREQUISITES FOR THIS RETREAT

 We invite People of Color who have been undertaking study and practice for at least four years and have sat three or more 5-7 day retreats to join us for this retreat.
 You will need to complete an application for the retreat, and it will be reviewed by the teachers

 Please be sure to fill out the application sections asking for any meditation and retreat experience, as this information will be helpful to the teachers.
 Where applicable, include details of the retreats, including teachers’ names, dates, location and length of the retreat.

 The retreat will be limited to 17 practitioners, so early application is suggested.
 It is asked that retreatants commit themselves fully to their stay.
 All business and family obligations should be taken care of prior to arrival so that practice and study can be uninterrupted.